What types of roles do you offer graduates?

 What happens after the 2 years?

 Graduates are highly sought for their skills, networks and ability to meet challenges.
-Toward the end of your two-year program your coordinator and the graduate program management team will meet with you to discuss opportunities after the program.
+Toward the end of your 2-year program your coordinator and the graduate program management team will meet with you to discuss opportunities after the program.

 What happens to information in my application?